joshuasmith7278/NET4005A1-Sockets/NET4005A1/README.txt

 sendFile()
 - Uses FileInputStream to read the contents of a file
-- Uses Stream Sockets to send one byte of the file at a time to the client.
+- Uses Stream Sockets to an array of bytes at a time (4096 bytes).
+- While the FILE READER isnt null, write the byte array to the client through the STREAM OUTPUT
-- The client reads and puts together the file, one byte at a time
+- The client reads and puts together the file